jess-sys/22Docs/docs/csfml.rst

 	**Parameters**

-		:mode: :c:type:`sfVideoMode` : The video mode to use (width, height and bits per pixel of the window).
+		:mode: :c:type:`sfVideoMode` - The video mode to use (width, height and bits per pixel of the window).

-		:title: ``const char *`` : The title of the window.
+		:title: ``const char *`` - The title of the window.

-		:style: :c:type:`sfUint32` : You must specify at least one of the following :
+		:style: :c:type:`sfUint32` - You must specify at least one of the following :

-			* sfNone : None of the other style options will be used.
+			* ``sfNone`` : None of the other style options will be used.
-			* sfResize : Will add a "resize" button that will allow you to change the size of the window.
+			* ``sfResize`` : Will add a "resize" button that will allow you to change the size of the window.
-			* sfClose : Will add a "close" button that will allow you to close your window.
+			* ``sfClose`` : Will add a "close" button that will allow you to close your window.
-			* sfFullscreen : Will make your window full screen.
+			* ``sfFullscreen`` : Will make your window full screen.

 			If you want to add two or more parameters, simply separate them using pipes (see example below).

-		:settings: :c:type:`sfContextSettings` * : Those are advanced render settings you can add.
+		:settings: :c:type:`sfContextSettings *` - Those are advanced render settings you can add.
 NULL to use default values.

 	**Return**

-		:c:type:`sfRenderWindow` : New render window.
+		:c:type:`sfRenderWindow *` - New render window.

 .. c:function:: sfRenderWindow *sfRenderWindow_createUnicode(sfVideoMode mode, const sfUint32 *title, sfUint32 style, const sfContextSettings *settings)